+Some of the best food souvenirs from the Philippines are from Good Shepherd Convent in Baguio City.
 Their popular products include the iconic strawberry jam, peanut brittle, blueberry jam, ube jam, ube halaya (yam), and lengua de gato.
 Upon leaving the city, you will also pass through the province of Pangasinan which is famous for its pasty rice delicacies, suman and tupig.

 Good Shepherd’s strawberry jam is made from local strawberries, which the area is famous for, and which you can also buy fresh when in season (usually during the cold months between late November and February).
 Ube is a local root crop similar to sweet potato, but with a distinct purple color.
 It is boiled and mashed into a paste that, when infused with sugar, results in a tasty and versatile treat that can enjoyed by itself or be made into jams, pies, candies or added to other iconic Filipino desserts such as halo-halo.

 3. Appreciate the beauty of the woven apparel and decor

 Provinces like Sagada, Mountain Province, specialize in beautiful hand-woven bags and clothes.
 There are a lot of stores selling such apparel, but some also provide visitors with the chance to see the actual process of making the fabric.
 Weavers use traditional wooden weaving looms with such amazing resilience.